microsoft/msticpy/docs/source/data_acquisition/UploadData.rst

 By default this will upload all csv files in that folder to the Log Analytics workspace, with each file being uploaded to a table with a name corresponding to the file name.
 Alternatively you can also specify single a table name under which all files will be uploaded.
-If you have some other separated value file type you can pass ``delim``, and the specified delimiter value, however if you do this the uploader will attempted to upload every file in the specified folder so ensure it contains only the files you wish to upload.
+If you have some other separated value file type you can pass ``delim``, and the specified delimiter value, however currently there is only support for a single delim type across files.
+By default this method attempts to upload all files in the specified folders, if you want to only process certain file extensions you can pass the ``glob`` keyword parameter with the a pattern for files to attempt to upload.
+The pattern format required follows the ``pathlib.glob()`` pattern - more details are avaliable `here <"https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob>`_

 .. code:: ipython3

-	laup.upload_folder(folder_path=FOLDER_PATH)
+	laup.upload_folder(folder_path=FOLDER_PATH, glob="*.csv")

 During upload a progress bar will be displayed showing the upload process of the files within the folder.